MicrosoftDocs/azure-devops-yaml-schema/content/index.md

 ---
 title: YAML schema reference
-description: Azure Pipelines YAML schema reference ms.date: 01/24/2022
+description: Azure Pipelines YAML schema reference ms.date: 02/03/2022
 monikerRange: ">= azure-pipelines-2019"
 ---

 # YAML schema reference for Azure Pipelines

-This guide is a detailed reference for YAML pipelines that lists all supported YAML syntax and their available options, with the exception of tasks, which are covered in the [Azure Pipelines tasks index](/azure/devops/pipelines/tasks).
+The YAML schema reference for Azure Pipelines is a detailed reference for YAML pipelines that lists all supported YAML syntax and their available options.

-This reference covers the schema of an Azure Pipelines YAML file.
-To learn the basics of YAML, see [Learn YAML in Y Minutes](https://learnxinyminutes.com/docs/yaml/).
-Azure Pipelines doesn't support all YAML features.
-Unsupported features include anchors, complex keys, and sets.
-Also, unlike standard YAML, Azure Pipelines depends on seeing `stage`, `job`, `task`, or a task shortcut like `script` as the first key in a mapping.
+To create a YAML pipeline, start with the [pipeline](pipeline.md#remarks) definition.
+For more information about building YAML pipelines, see [Customize your pipeline](/azure/devops/pipelines/customize-pipeline).

+The YAML schema reference does not cover tasks.
+For more information about tasks, see the [Azure Pipelines tasks index](/azure/devops/pipelines/tasks).

 ## YAML schema definition index

 [!INCLUDE [definition-index](includes/definition-index.md)]

-## YAML schema conventions
+## YAML schema documentation conventions

 The YAML schema reference is a detailed reference guide to Azure Pipelines YAML pipelines.
 It includes a catalog of all supported YAML capabilities and the available options.